1delta-DAO/calldata-sdk/README.md

 // Note that ANY composer operation can be added beforehadn,e.g.

 // This is the calldata to be sent to the composer, e.g. ComposerDirectLending.composeDirectMoneyMarketAction(...)
-// could be used to generate a deposit calldata set that can be added beforehand const contractCall = encodeFunctionData({
+// could be used to generate a deposit calldata set that can be added beforehand via
+// `const depositAndOpen = encodePacked(["bytes","bytes"], [depositCalldata, composerOperation])`
+const contractCall = encodeFunctionData({
   abi: composerAbi,
   functionName: 'deltaCompose',